 DECLARATION OF AUTHENTICITY AND AUTHOR'S RIGHTS

 This thesis is the result of the author's original research.
-It has been composed by the author and has not been previously submitted for examination which has led to the award of a degree.
+It has been composed

-The copyright of this thesis belongs to the author under the terms of the United Kingdom Copyright Act as qualified by University of Strathclyde Regulation 3.50.
-Due acknowledgement must always be made of the use of any material contained in, or derived from, this thesis.
+The copyright of this thesis belongs to the author under the terms of the United contained in, or derived from, this thesis.